 Why did you have to set new speed limits?

-What is the new permanent speed limit?
+What are the new permanent speed limits?

 The speed review process involves numerous steps that help determine the speed limits we propose at consultation.

 The first step is completing a technical assessment which takes into account the road itself, the traffic volumes, the crash history, and the way people are currently travelling on the roads.

 Following a technical assessment, we undertake informal engagement with road user groups, members of the public, councils, AA, road transport associations, and the Police.
 The feedback we receive from engagement helps to determine if and what we will formally consult on for proposed speed limit changes.